NoraLoose/gcm-filters/paper.md

 3. Earth Science applications benefit from configurable filters, where the definition of filter scale and shape is flexible.
 4. GCM output is often too large to process in memory, requiring distributed and / or delayed execution.

+# Usage

 The `GCM-Filters` algorithm [@grooms2021diffusion] applies a discrete Laplacian to smooth a field through an iterative process that resembles diffusion.
 The discrete Laplacian takes into account the varying grid-cell geometry and uses a no-flux boundary condition, mimicking how diffusion is internally implemented in GCMs.
 The no-flux boundary conditions ensures that the filter preserves the integral: $\int_{\Omega} \bar{f}(x,y) \,dA = \int_{\Omega} f (x,y)\, dA$, where $f$ is the original field, $\bar{f}$ the filtered field, and $\Omega$ the ocean domain.
 Conservation of the integral is a desirable filter property for many physical quantities, for example energy or ocean salinity.
 More details on the filter properties can be found in @grooms2021diffusion.

 The main `GCM-Filters` class that the user will interface with is the `gcm_filters.Filter` object.
 When creating a filter object, the user specifies how they want to smooth their data, including the desired filter shape and filter scale.
 At this stage, the user also picks the grid type that matches their GCM data, given a predefined list of grid types.
 Each grid type has an associated discrete Laplacian, and requires different *grid variables* that the user must provide (the latter are usually available to the user as part of the GCM output).
 Currently, `GCM-Filters` provides a number of different grid types and associated discrete Laplacians:

 * Grid types with **scalar Laplacians** that can be used for filtering scalar fields, for example temperature or vorticity (see \autoref{fig1}).
-The currently implemented grid types are compatible with different ocean GCM grids including MOM5 [@mom5], MOM6 [@adcroft2019MOM6] and the POP2 [@pop2-cesm] tripole grid.
+The currently implemented grid types are compatible with different ocean GCM grids including MOM5 [@mom5], MOM6 [@adcroft2019MOM6] and the POP2 [@pop2] tripole grid.
 * Grid types with **vector Laplacians** that can be used for filtering vector fields, for example horizontal velocity $(u,v)$.
 The currently implemented grid type is compatible with ocean GCM grids that use an Arakawa C-grid convention; examples include MOM6 [@adcroft2019MOM6] and the MITgcm [@mitgcm].

+Atmospheric model grids are not yet supported, but could be implemented within the `GCM-Filters` package.
 Users are encouraged to contribute more grid types and Laplacians via pull requests.

-Another important goal of `GCM-Filters` is to enable computationally efficient filtering.
+Finally, an important goal of `GCM-Filters` is to enable computationally efficient filtering.
 The user can employ `GCM-Filters` on either CPUs or GPUs, with `NumPy` [@harris2020array] or `CuPy` [@cupy2017learningsys] input data. `GCM-Filters` leverages `Dask` [@dask] and `Xarray` [@hoyer2017xarray] to support filtering of larger-than-memory datasets and computational flexibility.

 # Acknowledgements

+This work was supported by the National Science Foundation grants OCE 1912302, OCE 1912325, OCE 1912332, OCE 1912420, GEO 1912357, and the NOAA grant CVP NA19OAR4310364.

 # References